sesu0722/sesu0722.github.io-Web-Design/README.md

 ## Introduction

-For this assignment, I create a website by using visualizations that were created by the weather data (Resources/cities.csv) provided.
+For this project, I create a website by using visualizations that were created by the weather data (Resources/cities.csv) provided.

 There are individual pages for each plot and a side bar to navigate between them.
 These pages contain the visualizations and analysis.
 A landing page (index.html) to explanation of the project and links to each visualizations page, along with another page to present the data used to build them.